Appendicitis

 Appendicitis is inflammation of the appendix.
-Symptoms commonly include right lower abdominal pain, nausea, vomiting, and decreased appetite.
+Symptoms commonly include right lower abdominal pain, nausea, vomiting, fever and decreased appetite.
 However, approximately 40% of people do not have these typical symptoms.
 Severe complications of a ruptured appendix include widespread, painful inflammation of the inner lining of the abdominal wall and sepsis.

-Appendicitis is caused by a blockage of the hollow portion of the appendix.
-This is most commonly due to a calcified "stone" made of feces.
-Inflamed lymphoid tissue from a viral infection, parasites, gallstone, or tumors may also cause the blockage.
-This blockage leads to increased pressures in the appendix, decreased blood flow to the tissues of the appendix, and bacterial growth inside the appendix causing inflammation.
-The combination of inflammation, reduced blood flow to the appendix and distention of the appendix causes tissue injury and tissue death.
-If this process is left untreated, the appendix may burst, releasing bacteria into the abdominal cavity, leading to increased complications.
+Appendicitis is primarily caused by a blockage of the hollow portion in the appendix.
+This blockage typically results from a faecolith, a calcified "stone" made of feces.
+Some studies show a correlation between appendicoliths and disease severity.
+Other factors such as inflamed lymphoid tissue from a viral infection, intestinal parasites, gallstone, or tumors may also lead to this blockage.
+When the appendix becomes blocked, it experiences increased pressure, reduced blood flow, and bacterial growth, resulting in inflammation.
+This combination of factors causes tissue injury and, ultimately, tissue death.
+If this process is left untreated, it can lead to the appendix rupturing, which releases bacteria into the abdominal cavity, potentially leading to severe complications.

 The diagnosis of appendicitis is largely based on the person's signs and symptoms.
 In cases where the diagnosis is unclear, close observation, medical imaging, and laboratory tests can be helpful.
-The two most common imaging tests used are an ultrasound and computed tomography (CT scan).
-CT scan has been shown to be more accurate than ultrasound in detecting acute appendicitis.
+The two most commonly used imaging tests for diagnosing appendicitis are ultrasound and computed tomography (CT scan).
+CT scan is more accurate than ultrasound in detecting acute appendicitis.
 However, ultrasound may be preferred as the first imaging test in children and pregnant women because of the risks associated with radiation exposure from CT scans.
+Although ultrasound may aid in diagnosis, its main role is in identifying important differentials, such as ovarian pathology in females or mesenteric adenitis in children.

-The standard treatment for acute appendicitis is surgical removal of the appendix.
-This may be done by an open incision in the abdomen (laparotomy) or through a few smaller incisions with the help of cameras (laparoscopy).
-Surgery decreases the risk of side effects or death associated with rupture of the appendix.
-Antibiotics may be equally effective in certain cases of non-ruptured appendicitis.
-It is one of the most common and significant causes of abdominal pain that comes on quickly.
-In 2015 about 11.6 million cases of appendicitis occurred which resulted in about 50,100 deaths.
-In the United States, appendicitis is one of the most common cause of sudden abdominal pain requiring surgery.
-Each year in the United States, more than 300,000 people with appendicitis have their appendix surgically removed.
-Reginald Fitz is credited with being the first person to describe the condition in 1886.
+The standard treatment for acute appendicitis involves the surgical removal of the inflamed appendix.
+This procedure can be performed either through an open incision in the abdomen (laparotomy) or using minimally invasive techniques with small incisions and cameras (laparoscopy).
+Surgery is essential to reduce the risk of complications or potential death associated with the rupture of the appendix.
+Antibiotics may be equally effective in certain cases of non-ruptured appendicitis, but 31% will undergo appendectomy within one year.
+It is one of the most common and significant causes of sudden abdominal pain.
+In 2015, approximately 11.6 million cases of appendicitis were reported, resulting in around 50,100 deaths worldwide.
+In the United States, appendicitis is one of the most common causes of sudden abdominal pain requiring surgery.
+Annually, more than 300,000 individuals in the United States undergo surgical removal of their appendix.